ThalesGroup/cva6-softcore-contest/README.md

 ## Get started with Coremark application

-1. First, make sure the digilent **JTAG-HS2 debug adapter** is properly connected to the **PMOD JE** connector and that the USBAUART adapter is properly connected to the **PMOD JB** connector of the Zybo Z7-20 board.
+1. First, make sure the digilent **JTAG-HS2 debug adapter** is properly connected to the **PMOD JE** connector and that the USBUART adapter is properly connected to the **PMOD JB** connector of the Zybo Z7-20 board.
 ![alt text](https://github.com/sjthales/cva6-softcore-contest/blob/master/docs/pictures/20201204_150708.jpg)
 2. Compile coremark application in `sw/app`
 3. Generate the bitstream of the FPGA platform: